A route handler or simply handler is a function that binds to a certain route. The following is a handler called hello_world

 @app.route('/hello')

-async def hello_world(response=None, **server):
+async def hello_world(request, response, **server):

 await response.write(b'Hello')